gywns6287/pig_sex_classifier/README.md

 ## Datasets & pre-trained weight

 The `data` folder contains only simple sample images and does not contain the data used for model training.
 All the data-set used in this study was provided by Artificial Intelligence Convergence Research Center(Chungnam National University)).
-Request for academic urposes can be made to gywns6298@nvaer.com.
+Request for academic purposes can be made to gywns6298@naver.com.

 pre-trained weight can be downloaded at https://drive.google.com/drive/folders/1jcsroiExir9e4PKU6kFVmHBAZLdaAMx5?usp=sharing